 4.1 Presence of modern sample bias

-Modern sample bias was clearly visible in the chronology analyzed.
+Modern sample bias was clearly visible in the chronology.
 Productivity was strongly negatively correlated with age.
-As a results long-term trends in forcing changed dramatically when tree-level productivity was accounted for.
+As a result, long-term trends in forcing changed dramatically when tree-level productivity was accounted for.
 There is good reason to suspect the corrected approach is a better reflection of true historic patterns of tree growth.
-Model fit was much better and the climate signal was stronger after accounting for differences in productivity between trees.
+Model fit was much better and the climate signal was stronger after accounting for differences in productivity among trees.
 Despite this, the origin of this bias is somewhat unclear.
-Big tree-selection bias (see [Brienen et al., 2012b; Cecile and Anand, in submission]) should not be present under the sampling design followed.
+Big tree-selection bias (see [Brienen et al., 2012b; Cecile and Anand, in review]) should not be present under the sampling design followed.
 No minimum diameter cutoff was used and the stands were almost completely even-aged.
 There was a deliberate bias towards the selection of locally large, dominant trees, but this will not produce modern sample-bias when the largest trees are of the same age as the smallest.
-The survivorship patterns of jack pine, on a fine scale, favour the fastest growing trees via competitive dominance due to their shade-intolerant nature [Rudolph and Laidly, 1990].
+The survivorship patterns of jack pine, locally, favour the fastest growing trees via competitive dominance due to their shade-intolerant nature [Rudolph and Laidly, 1990].
 Yet this chronology showed a strong negative correlation between productivity and age; slow-growing trees were more likely to survive (or at least be sampled).
-In some studies, there may be sampling biases due to patchy resources, in which the stem density of fertile sites drops more rapidly then less productive sites, effective reducing the relative survivorship of fast-growing trees [Cecile and Anand, in submission].
-Yet this effect is unlikely here, a fixed number of trees were sampled from homogeneous sites; the stem density of the stands was irrelevant to their representation in the chronology.
+In some studies, there may be sampling biases due to patchy resources, in which the stem density on fertile sites drops more rapidly than it does on less productive sites, effective reducing the relative survivorship of fast-growing trees [Cecile and Anand, in review].
+Yet this effect is unlikely here since a fixed number of trees were sampled from homogeneous sites and the stem density of the stands was irrelevant to their representation in the chronology.
 Macro-scale disturbance biases may hold the answer however.
 The area around Silver Dollar, Ontario where this study occurred is actively managed.
-If disturbances tend to affect large or productive trees, slow-growing trees will live longer, causing modern sample bias.
-In that vein, harvesting operations may be artificially biasing the stands selected for study.
+If disturbances affect large or productive trees, slow-growing trees will live longer, causing modern sample bias.
+Harvesting operations may be artificially biasing the stands selected for study.
 If a stand is highly productive, it is more likely to be logged (and thus wouldn't be sampled).
 If this was the case, only unproductive old stands would remain.
 This is a fairly plausible explanation for the modern sample bias observed in the chronology but one caveat remains.
 Trees are harvested only when it is economically viable to do so; they much reach a marketable size.
 As such, the signature of harvest-driven modern sample bias would show no relation between productivity and age at very young ages, and then the most productive stands would be gradually removed from the population.
 The trend seen here was a consistent decline, with no real flat unmarketable segment observed even for very young trees.
-Nevertheless, this is a fairly subtle signature and the sample here may not have been large or robust enough to detect it.
+Nevertheless, this is a fairly subtle signature and the sample here may not have been sufficiently large or robust to detect it.
 Harvest-driven survivorship bias remains the most plausible explanation of the observed modern sample bias.

 4.2 Climate, growth and water use efficiency